enum314/nemesis/docs/discord-configuration.md

 ## ⚙️ Overview

 The Nemesis template includes a powerful configuration system that uses Zod for schema validation and supports both JSON and YAML formats.
-All configuration files are stored in the `src/configs` directory.
+All configuration files are stored in the `configs` directory.

 ### Features